Sarah269/Turbo-guacamole/README.md

 # Default of Credit Card Clients Web Application
-This is a web applications that predicts the default of credit card clients
+This is a web applications that predicts the default of credit card clients.

+## Project Overview
+- This application takes the results of the Credit Card Machine Learning Classification project and creates a web application.

 ## Data Source
 - UCI Machine Learning Repository